 Camping and vehicle access permits for the recreation area are booked and managed through Mulgumpin Camping, owned and operated by the Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC).

 For more information visit Mulgumpin Camping or call (07) 3506 2371.

-This page will be updated with new information as management arrangements progress and are implemented on the island.
+This page will be updated with new information about the management of Mulgumpin's protected areas.

 - Planned Burn Operations 2021 17 June to 30 September 2021